- How To Optimize Windows 10 for gaming?

 - Select the Application > Uninstall

-You can see all the program installed on your PC.
+You can see all the programs installed on your PC.

-Or, you can do it in control panel
+Or, you can do it in the control panel

 - Control Panel > Program & Features.